patrickbryant1/Umol/README.md

 # Umol - **U**niversal **mol**ecular framework

 ## Structure prediction of protein-ligand complexes from sequence information
 The protein is represented with a multiple sequence alignment and the ligand as a SMILES string, allowing for unconstrained flexibility in the protein-ligand interface.
-At a high accuracy threshold, unseen protein-ligand complexes can be predicted more accurately than for RoseTTAFold-AA, and at medium accuracy even classical docking methods that use known protein structures as input are surpassed.
+There are two versions of Umol: one that uses protein pocket information (recommended) and one that does not.
+Please see the runscript (predict.sh) for more information.

 [Read the paper here](https://www.biorxiv.org/content/10.1101/2023.11.03.565471v1)